When the First Sale Falls Through

 Yvonne van Wyk

-A failed property sale occurs when a signed offer to purchase does not proceed to transfer, because a suspensive condition fails, a buyer withdraws, or the agreement is cancelled by mutual consent or legal dispute.
-It’s a recognised reality in selling your home in South Africa, frustrating, but far more common than most sellers expect before they’ve been through it.
-What matters is understanding your legal position and knowing how to recover efficiently.
+When a first sale falls through, it means a signed offer to purchase has not proceeded to transfer, because a suspensive condition failed, the buyer withdrew, or the agreement was cancelled by mutual consent or a legal dispute.
+It is a recognised reality in selling your home in South Africa, frustrating, but far more common than most sellers expect before they have been through it.
+What counts is understanding your legal position and knowing how to recover efficiently.

 Key takeaways